-BCP's operating performance has continuously improved.
+During 2006-2008, BCP's operating performance has continuously improved.
 The refinery utilization rate increased from 48% in 2006 to 60% for the first half of 2008 as the company has been able to export premium-grade fuel oil to China and Japan.
 Due to the increased portion of cheaper domestic crude and the higher selling price obtained from premium-grade fuel oil, BCP's total gross refining margin reached US\$13.00 per barrel for the first half of 2008.
-However, the company's marketing performance has continued to decline, which occurred across the industry, with a total negative marketing margin of Bt0.08 per liter for the first half of 2008.
-When combined these two businesses, BCP's total earnings before interest, tax, depreciation and amortization (EBITDA) improved to Bt4,324 million for the first half of 2008.
-The company's capital structure remained healthy, with the debt to capitalization ratio of 36.7% as of June 2008.
-Due to large planned investments during 2008-2010, BCP's leverage is expected to increase slightly to 40%-45%.
-The new hydrocracking unit is expected to alleviate the refinery limitations and yield more highly-valued refined products.
+However, its marketing performance has continued to decline, reflecting an industry-wide slide, BCP recorded a negative marketing margin of Bt0.08 per liter (Bt-0.08) for the first half of 2008.
+With the refining and marketing combined, BCP's total earnings before interest, tax, depreciation and amortization (EBITDA) improved to Bt4,324 million for the first half of 2008.

+BCP's capital structure remained healthy, with a debt to capitalization ratio of 36.7% as of June 2008.
+Due to plans for investments during 2008-2010, leverage is expected to increase slightly to 40%-45%.